HomeLatest NewsGovernanceChintan Vaishnav to replace R Ramanan as Atal Innovation Mission director

 Meanwhile, AIM’s mission is to create and promote a vibrant ecosystem of innovation and entrepreneurship across the country.
 Over the past four years, since its inception, AIM’s various initiatives have achieved notable successes.

-So far, AIM has established 72,59 Atal Tinkering Labs in schools across 650 districts, providing over 3.5 million students access to emerging technologies.
-It has also operationalised 68 Atal incubators, fostering over 2000 startups, of which 625 are led by women.
+So far, AIM has established 72,59 in schools across 650 districts, providing over 3.5 million students access to emerging technologies. has also operationalised 68 Atal incubators, fostering over 2000 startups, of which 625 are led by women.
 AIM selected 56 Atal New India and ARISE Challenge winners for product innovations with socio-economic impact, and initiated the establishment of 20 Atal Community Innovation Centres to spur community-centric innovations addressing the needs of rural India.

 Get the day's headlines from Tech Observer straight in your inbox